shahrukhx01/shahrukhx01.github.io/speculative-decoding.md

 1. A smaller, faster **draft model** (e.g. DeepMind's 7B Chinchilla model)
 2. A larger, slower **target model** (e.g. DeepMind's 70B Chinchilla model)

-The idea is that the draft model _speculates_ what the output is $K$ steps into the future, while the target model determines how many of those tokens we should _accept_.
+The idea is that the draft model _speculates_ what the output is $$K$$ steps into the future, while the target model determines how many of those tokens we should _accept_.
 Here's an outline of the algorithm:

-1. The draft model decodes $K$ tokens in the regular autoregressive fashion.
+1. The draft model decodes $$K$$ tokens in the regular autoregressive fashion.
 2. We get the probability outputs of the target and draft model on the new predicted sequence.
-3. We compare the target and draft model probabilities to determine how many of the $K$ tokens we want to keep based on some **rejection criteria**.
+3. We compare the target and draft model probabilities to determine how many of the $$K$$ tokens we want to keep based on some **rejection criteria**.
 If a token is rejected, we **resample** it using a combination of the two distributions and don't accept any more tokens.
-4. If all $K$ tokens are accepted, we can sample an additional final token from the target model probability output.
+4. If all $$K$$ tokens are accepted, we can sample an additional final token from the target model probability output.

-As such, instead of decoding a single token at each iteration, speculative sampling decodes between 1 to $K + 1$ tokens per iteration.
+As such, instead of decoding a single token at each iteration, speculative sampling decodes between 1 to $$K + 1$$ tokens per iteration.
 If no tokens are accepted, we resample guaranteeing at least 1 token is decoded.
-If all $K$ tokens are accepted, then we can also sample a final token from the target models probability distribution, giving us a total of $K + 1$ tokens decoded.
+If all $$K$$ tokens are accepted, then we can also sample a final token from the target models probability distribution, giving us a total of $$K + 1$$ tokens decoded.

 For example, consider the common idiom "The apple doesn't fall far from the tree".
-Given just the first part of the phrase, "The apple doesn't fall", in speculative sampling with $K=4$:
+Given just the first part of the phrase, "The apple doesn't fall", in speculative sampling with $$K=4$$:

 1. The draft model speculates the output to be "far from the tree" (4 tokens)
 2. The target model looks at those tokens, and decides to accept them all, and also sample a final token (i.e. maybe it samples a period ".").